 Boulder to Lake Ingalls

-The last 0.5mile to the lake, which is where the trail from Headlight Basin meets back up with the route, is a boulder field section.
+The last 0.5mile to the lake, which is where the trail from Headlight Basin meets back up with the route, is a large boulder field section.
 The climb will likely require you to use both your hands and feet to complete the almost vertical climb to the lake.
+While the large boulders are relatively easy to navigate, it is a steep slope and you need to be in good condition.

 There are a collection of cairns to mark the way, but it is relatively evident that most people choose a route of their own.
 Hiking through the last shoot, you’ll be blown away by the lake’s vibrant blue backdropped by Mount Stuart.